glimpse-project/glimpse-training-data/README.md

 the -to-YEAR-MONTH-rdt-map.json suffix of the label map used when running the pre-processor._

+The `-f` option is shorthand for `--fast` which means the tool will train with the assumption that `infer_joints_fast()` is going to be used at runtime instead of using mean shift (slow) and in this case won't output bandwidth parameters.

 # Convert .json trees to .rdt for runtime usage